RaoufGrera/raoufgrera/README.md

 - Team leader for postal addressing application for Libya Post.
 - Web application developer for the SDI Libya project.
 - I have one of the leading job site in Libya, with 45K followers on Facebook.
-- I’m currently learning Rust and Typescript.
+- I’m currently learning Rust and exploring AI.